 Playing With Positive And Negative – SPACES!

 Designing a logo requires much thought and strategy.
 It wouldn’t be an overstatement to say that there’s more to it than what meets the eye!
 A museum logo design should not just read off a boring acronym, but it should evoke a certain message or ‘feel’ about the museum in its visitors’ minds.
-Positive-negative space plays a vital role into evoking such subtle messages, and this classic designing trick could be mixed with typographic fonts to create a dynamic museum logo.
+Positive-negative space plays a vital role into evoking such subtle messages, and this classic designing trick could be mixed with typographic fonts to create a logo that represents culture.

 Such is the case with the Museo Morelense de Arte Contemporáneo Juan Soriano’s logo.
 The museum (MMAC) was inaugurated in 2018 as a contemporary art gallery in a peaceful, vacation town of Cuernavaca near the Mexico City.
 The museum is named after Juan Soriano, a famous Mexican artist, and the art gallery exhibits over 1,200 pieces of his work.
 And will be housing more of contemporary art contributed by local and international artists in the near future.